Jarmos-san/jarmos.dev/_blog/blogging-with-hugo-as-an-wordpress-alternative.md

   └───about-me.md
 ```

-The [Content Organization][hugo content organization] section of the docs has
+The [Content Organization][10] section of the docs has more details on the
-more details on the topic.
+topic.
 Do check it out for more information.

 And with that information, you can start creating content right away.

 Be sure to store all the articles in Markdown format under the content
 directory.
 And if you're not familiar with Markdown, check out [Markdown
-Guide][markdown homepage].
-Else read ahead to figure out how to use the Forestry
+Guide][19].
+Else read ahead to figure out how to use the 19 CMS.
-CMS.

 Now that you've started creating content, it's time for your audience to read
 them!
 And the next section is about delivering the content to our audiences..